Renewable Energy and Sustainability

 - Commercial Solar Developers

 What We Do

-- Represent clients before municipal planning boards and zoning boards of adjustment to obtain land use approvals for renewable energy projects
+- Represent clients before municipal planning boards and zoning boards of adjustment to obtain land use approvals for renewable energy and battery energy storage projects

-- Negotiate power purchase agreements and leases involving solar photovoltaic energy systems and wind turbine systems
+- Negotiate power purchase agreements and leases involving solar photovoltaic energy systems and battery energy storage projects

 Renewable Energy Issues (Generally)